alteryx/react-comms/src/Docs/getting-started/index.md

 To install node, go to https://nodejs.org/en/download/.
 We recommend the LTS version.
 You can also use NVM or something similar if your project is dependent on an older version of node.

 Note: If you use a Windows machine you will most likely need to remove the version of node that Visual Studio ships with.
-Under computer, search for node.exe and remove the file if it stems from a visual studio/ directory.
+Under computer, search for node.exe and remove the file if it stems from a Visual Studio directory.

 ### Package Managers